Click here for a PDF copy of the DHS Summer Research Team Program Flier

 The purpose of the U.S. Department of Homeland Security (DHS) Summer Research Team Program is to increase and enhance the scientific leadership at Minority Serving Institutions (MSIs) in research areas that support the mission and goals of DHS.
 This program provides faculty and student research teams with the opportunity to conduct research at the university-based DHS Centers of Excellence (DHS Centers).

 The program seeks to engage faculty, along with undergraduate and graduate students, in research that provides opportunities to:

-Summer research opportunities will be awarded to qualified faculty members and students to work on collaborative research of mutual interest to the team, the DHS Center and DHS.
-Faculty members and students must be at an eligible institution in a discipline, major or concentration directly related to a homeland security science, technology, engineering and mathematics (HS-STEM) research area listed below:
+Selected participants will conduct collaborative research of mutual interest to the Team, the DHS Center and DHS.
+Faculty members currently teaching at a MSI and students currently enrolled at a MSI in a discipline, major or concentration directly related to a homeland security science, technology, engineering and mathematics (HS-STEM) Research Area are encouraged to apply.

-DHS is the funding organization for the research experiences at the DHS Centers.
-The Oak Ridge Institute for Science and Education (ORISE) administers and manages this program on behalf of DHS.
+In partnership with DHS, the Oak Ridge Institute for Science and Education (ORISE) administers and manages this program.
 ORISE is responsible for the implementation of the program, processing applications, managing the application review process, notifying applicants of awards, managing stipends, and making travel arrangements.

 DHS reserves the right to make no awards or to cancel this program.
 DHS assumes no liability for canceling the program or for anyone's failure to receive actual notification of cancellation.